-Please be aware that this quiz is not scientific, but is meant to give you a broader understanding about what makes you tick when it comes to investing.
-Be sure to share your results in the comments!
+Please be aware that while this quiz is not scientific, it is meant to give you a broader understanding of your investment risk tolerance.

 1. When it comes to the stock market, what do you feel is your level of expertise?